groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/delete/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for removing text signatures from PDF using JavaScript"
+    title: "Guidelines for removing digital signatures from PDF using JavaScript"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) enables Node.js via Java developers to efficiently remove text signatures in PDF files by following a series of simple steps.
+      [GroupDocs.Signature](/signature/nodejs-java/) enables Node.js via Java developers to efficiently remove e-signatures in PDF files by following a series of simple steps.

       1. Provide the PDF file path to an instance of the Signature class.
-      2. Utilize the Search method to identify all text signatures in the document.
+      2. Utilize the Search method to identify all digital signatures in the document.
-      3. Remove one or more of the identified text signatures.
+      3. Remove one or more of the identified digital signatures.
       4. Review the results of the document processing.

     code: